 - Pour the egg mixture into the pie crust and sprinkle with the remaining cheese.

-Spinach Mushroom Quiche Recipe FAQs:
+Spinach Quiche with Fresh Spinach Recipe FAQs:

 It could result from not mixing the correct amount of Greek Yogurt, which helps make the quiche creamy.
 If there is not enough yogurt, the quiche will be dry.
 If there is too much, it will not fully set.